melilly/Gravitational-Wave-Toolkit/README.md

 This set of Jupyter notebooks introduces the basics of Python and gravitational waves from LIGO data.
 Originally created for PHYS2500 students at Utah State University.

+## Request for Feedback!!
+If you use any portion of this toolkit for yourself or your students, we want to hear how it goes!
+We're collecting data on its effectuality and we want suggestions on how to improve it.
+If you can help us out, fill out the [anonymous survey here](https://docs.google.com/forms/d/1HVrzygFNRRJpJp-U4EpRkj8NICsWb0UsNpZt86yBuGQ/edit?usp=sharing).
+Thank you!

 ## Getting Started

 #### Importing to Azure